 The Kick-Off Meeting of the Orphanet Joint Action, gathering all national country coordinators and Member State health representatives took place on 7 and 8 June 2011 in Paris.
 The meeting had a rich agenda, which included reviewing the contents and operating procedures of Orphanet, brain-storming to identify priority actions on the national and European levels, and establishing governance.
 The overriding aim of the Joint Action is to improve and adapt the presence of Orphanet in each participating country.
 Objectives thus include improving the existing services -including the inventory of rare diseases and the classification being elaborated via a collaboration with World Health Organization expert groups; concentrating on expanding and updating the core encyclopaedia of rare diseases; and annotation with signs and symptoms.
-Developing new tools and services are also objectives of the Joint Action, including building an Orphanet ontology and developing several new services.
+Developing new tools and services are also objectives of the Joint Action, including building a Orphanet ontology and developing several new services.
 Priority initiatives that are natural to the Joint Action include expanding the language availability of the Orphanet database and related documents.
-Polish and Flemish are amongst languages that could be added soon to the six official existing European languages of the site (English, French, German, Italian Portuguese, and Spanish).
-The Orphanet Clinical Guidelines were also amongst the documents considered a priority for translation into national languages.
-Capitalising on the newly developed Orphadata tools, the Joint Action country partners will be able to customise the popular Orphanet Report Series to feature national data.
-Orphanet country sites will also be developed under the Joint Action, allowing each country to feature its own special mix of news, publications and events related to rare diseases and orphan medicinal products in its own language.
-Orphanet will also become a more interactive site via the activities of the Joint Action.
-Indeed, the "IT side" of Orphanet was presented and discussed, including the new challenges expanded services and languages engender.
+Dutch will be added soon to the six official existing European languages of the site (English, French, German, Italian Portuguese, and Spanish).
+The Orphanet Emergency Guidelines were also amongst the documents considered a priority for translation into national languages.
+Capitalising on the newly developed Orphadata tools, it is now possible to customise the popular Orphanet Report Series to feature national data.
+Orphanet country sites are developed under the Joint Action, allowing each country to feature its own special mix of news, publications and events related to rare diseases and orphan medicinal products in its own language.
+As of 31 December 2012, 37 national websites are online including 14 new sites compared to 2011: Armenia, Australia, Belgium, Canada, Croatia, Cyprus, Denmark, Hungary, Latvia, Lebanon, Luxembourg, Morocco, Norway and Romania.

-Putting in place appropriate governance is one the biggest changes the Joint Action ushers in, one which will encompass all the partner countries in the Steering Committee, in charge of supervising national activities and formulating future strategies.
-The Orphanet Joint Action now also has an external International Advisory Board which will report to the Steering Committee and review all the Joint Action activities.
+Putting in place appropriate governance is one the biggest changes the Joint Action ushers in.
+All the country coordinators are members of the management board, in charge of the implementation of the decisions of the Steering Committee.
+The Steering Committee is composed of representatives of Health Authorities from the participating countries, in charge of supervising national activities and formulating future strategies.
+The Orphanet Joint Action now also has an external International Advisory Board which reports to the Steering Committee and reviews all the Joint Action activities.